nlf/squeaky/README.md

 #### `await publisher.publish(topic, data, [delay])`

 Publish `data` to `topic`.

+If a default `topic` was set in your options, you must omit the first parameter.
+Publishing to multiple topics with one client requires not defining a default.

 `data` may be an object, a Buffer, a string, or an array of any of those types.
 Any other values will be coerced into a string.